There Is Something We Can Do About Car Bombs In Malta

 We interpret the incident through our individual worldview.
 This must be the Sicilian mafia, we say.
 Their restaurants are just a front to money laundering and dodgy deals.
 This is Maltese gang violence, we say.
 Retaliation for another incident the police have yet to solve.

 Or the most ironic under the circumstances: “What do you expect from St Paul’s Bay/Bugibba?
 All those foreigners…”

-Others seems to explain the rise in incidents in terms of economic growth.
+Others seem to explain the rise in incidents in terms of economic growth.
 Maybe it is just the natural extension of increased GDP: more people fighting over more money.

 "When a bomb simply takes out the person for whom it was intended, we sit back, share images of the crime scene with each other on Whatsapp and gossip about what sort of life the victim must have led."

 But what we don’t seem to be asking ourselves is whether there is something we can do to change the situation.
 Must we sit back and watch as “people known to the police” kill each other off?
 Must we wait until one of these car bombs accidentally takes the lives of more innocent individuals?
 Or can we do something to reduce the chances of these incidents happening in the first place?

 Our first reaction is always going to be helplessness.
 We don’t know the intricacies of the gangs committing these acts of violence, so how could we possibly do anything about it?
 That’s the police’s job, we say, conveniently forgetting how poorly resourced they are to do it.

 But just because you can’t solve the problem doesn’t mean you can’t be part of the solution.

 There is a huge black market in Malta, fuelling most of this violence.
 In 2015 alone, prostitution and illicit drugs accounted for €24 million, according to official NSO figures.
 Who knows what the real figure is?

 And what if we add smuggling to the list?
 Human trafficking, diesel smuggling, contraband of every kind…